gilson-leonel01/gilson-leonel01/README.md

-### Hello👋, I'm Gilson Leonel Virgilio Loureiro, a young angolan dreamer, passionate about technology and programming, trying to be a good Software Engineer at the end.
+### Hello👋, I'm Gilson Leonel Virgilio Loureiro, a young angolan dreamer, passionate about technology and programming, trying to be a better Software Engineer every day.
 If you want to know more about me, please visit my social media:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gilson-leonel01/)